 A modern topological approach to real analysis.
 Selected concepts include bounded, open, closed sets, connectedness, completeness and compactness, functions, sequences, limits, continuity, series, differentiation, and integration.
-Prerequisite: MA 213 and junior/senior standing
+Prerequisite: 'C' or better in MA 343 or MA 303 or senior standing

 Prerequisite: C or better in MA 343 or MA 303 or senior standing.